GSA/digitalgov.gov/content/resources/bilingual-glossaries-dictionaries-style-guides.md

 The EPA’s [Glosario ambiental bilingüe](https://espanol.epa.gov/espanol/glosario-ambiental-bilingue) has a wealth of terminology, abbreviations, and acronyms used by many of the EPA’s environmental programs.

+#### San Francisco City and County

+The [Translation Glossary page](https://sfenvironment.org/download/sf-environment-translation-glossary) provides a link to download a .xlsx spreadsheet file for glossaries in three languages: Spanish, Chinese, and Filipino (Tagalog).

 ### Education

 Below is a compilation of available resources from different education organizations.